centroid457/pyqt_templates/README.md

-# pyqt_templates (v0.0.6)
+# pyqt_templates (v0.0.7)

 ## DESCRIPTION_SHORT
-Pyqt help examples and some other useful objects (overloaded pyqt classes)
+pyqt help examples and some other useful objects (overloaded pyqt classes)

 ## DESCRIPTION_LONG
 Designed for ...